 - Device Compatibility – In order to get the VPN working on your device, the application you download needs to be compatible with your device.
 So, if you have a Windows PC, you’ll need to download the app that is compatible with this OS.
 Since Google works, both through a web browser and app, on almost all devices, make sure your VPN does, too.

-- Zero-Logging Policy – When you are browsing online, your data is automatically being encrypted.
-A strict zero-logging policy is critical for online privacy since it ensures that none of your information is stored or passed on to third parties.
+- Zero-Logging Policy – A strict zero-logging policy is critical for online privacy since it ensures that none of your information is stored or passed on to third parties.
 This is one of the only ways to stay secure and anonymous online without leave behind a trail of info-crumbs.

 - Unlimited Bandwidth – Some VPN providers restrict how much bandwidth you can use, limiting your browsing options and time.
 This usually happens with lower quality VPN providers.
 Make sure you go with a VPN that has unlimited bandwidth so you are never confined within these limitations.